TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power/PowerDesign.md

 The IEEE SECON competion requires that all competitors must have an emergency shut off switch for the safey concerns.
 In order to effectively cut power from all subsystems and not just cut power from the main controller is to implement a stop button or toggle switch that cuts power from the battery to the power distribution board.
 The power distribution board that will be used is a Evemodel PCB012 Power Distribution Board.
 This board has pins connected to implement a switch that cuts power from the battery to all ports of the distribution board.

 **Constraint Solution 3:**
 For organization and easier maintenance, wires from the the distribution board will be seperated using wire seperators.
 The wires will also have printed labeles that show what location the wire is coming from and what subsystem it is going to.
 The power susbystem connectors shall be mainly comprised of screw terminals to allow easy access for checking and maintaining the wires.
-The connection from the battery to the power distribution board will use Tamiya style connector.
+The connection from the battery to the power distribution board will use Dean style connector.
 The connection from the power distribution board to the arduino will use a DC jack for supplying power to the board.

 **Constraint Solution 4:**
 The main control board that will be used is an Arduino Mega 2560.
 The max current the trace of the Arduino PCB can handle is 2 amps.
 The power supplied from all the subsystems being directly powered from the Arduino board will not exceed over 1 amp.
 To ensure that the current does not exceed over 2 amps there is a 12 ohm resistor in place to prevent overcurrent load to the arduino.
 If the voltage from the battery is 14.8V then we can use a 12 ohm resistor in order to keep keep a constant current supplied to the Arduino.
 Using Ohm's law the approximate constant current supplied to the Arduino would be around 1.233 amps.
 As a fail safe, the Arduino will have an inline blade fuse rated for 2 amps.